-It was an honor to be one of the storytellers at the Volcano Art Center at the Hawai’i Volcanoes National Park, ‘Stories from the Summit: Moving On‘.
+I had the pleasure of being a featured storyteller at the Volcano Art Center at the Hawai’i Volcanoes National Park, ‘Stories from the Summit: Moving On‘.
 The program was about personal accounts of the 2018 Kilauea Eruption.
 I shared my story of how my art evolved while being displaced and how art helped me heal.
-It was an honor to share my personal experience with such a captive audience, including Leilani and Volcano residents, and scientists from the Hawaiian Volcano Observatory and The United States Geological Survey agency.
-Every presenter had such different experiences of living on an active volcano, it was a privilege to hear so many personal accounts.
+It was an honor to share my personal experience with such a captive audience, including Leilani and Volcano Village residents, and scientists from the Hawaiian Volcano Observatory and The United States Geological Survey agency.
+Every presenter shared different experiences of living on an active volcano, it was a privilege to hear so many personal accounts.
 For myself, it was also another step for healing and processing.

-What I shared was about the my work and style before the eruption, the days leading up the eruption, evacuation, and then over the next 70 days sought refuge in the homes of friends and family where my DISPLACED series began.
+I presented about my art style before the eruption, the days leading up to the eruption, evacuation, and then how my art evolved over the next 70 days how my DISPLACED series began.